ContinuingEdCourses.Net Courses for Mental Health Professionals

 Clifton Mitchell, Ph.D.

 Clifton Mitchell Ph.D., Licensed Psychologist, is a professor at East Tennessee State University in Johnson City, Tennessee where he received the Teacher of the Year award in 2002.
-He has over 20 years experience as a trainer and motivational speaker and is known for delivering practical, down-to-earth information in a uniquely entertaining, humorous style.
+He has over 20 years experience as a trainer and keynote speaker and is known for delivering practical, down-to earth information in a uniquely entertaining, humorous style.

-In his book, Effective Techniques for Dealing with Highly Resistant Clients, he presents the best, cutting-edge approaches available for managing therapeutic resistance.
+In his book, Effective Techniques for Dealing with Highly Resistant Clients, he presents cutting-edge approaches available for managing therapeutic resistance.
 Dr. Mitchell has also lectured and keynoted at hundreds of organizations, teaching effective techniques for improving communications and for creating change through the precise use of language.
-He has published in numerous professional journals including the Journal of Personality Assessment, Perceptual and Motor Skills, Psychology and Education, Journal of Psychological Type, The Professional School Counselor, and The Advocate.
+He has been a contributing author in therapy books and has published in numerous professional journals including the Psychotherapy Networker, Psychotherapy in Australia, Journal of Personality Assessment, Perceptual and Motor Skills, Psychology and Education, Journal of Psychological Type, The Professional School Counselor, Vistas, and The Advocate.
 As a result of his broad areas of research, his ideas and writings have also been published in Men's Health Today and Barron's Financial Weekly.

 Phone: 423-854-9211